progressivetech/countylookup/README.md

 # coop.palantetech.countylookup

-This is a plug-and-play extension to add county lookups to CiviCRM's geocoding.
+This extension causes the "county" field on addresses to automatically be populated when an address is created or updated.

+Setup:
+* You must have the "county" field enabled in **Administer menu » Localization » Address Settings**.
+* You must have your geocoding provider set (to Google) in **Administer menu » System Settings » Mapping and Geocoding**.

 Caveats:
 * This extension requires CiviCRM 4.7.7 or higher.
 * It's tested for the U.S. only - though it should work for whatever the equivalent of county/parish/etc. is in your part of the world.
-* It works with Google geocoding only.
+* It works with Google geocoding only at this time, patches welcome!
 * This extension works when a single contact is geocoded (e.g. an address is created/updated/imported).
 It does NOT work with the geocoding scheduled job without the following change to CiviCRM core:

 ```diff